conan-io/conan-io.github.io/_posts/2022-03-17-New-conan-release-1-46.markdown

 layout: post
 comments: false
 title: "Conan 1.46: New XcodeToolchain and XcodeBuild tools, improved conf system, new helpers for Git."
-meta_title: "Version 1.46 of Conan C++ Package Manager is Released"
-meta_description: "The new version features include new XcodeToolchain and XcodeBuild, improved conf system, new helpers for Git and much more..."
+description: "The new version features include new XcodeToolchain and XcodeBuild, improved conf system, new helpers for Git and much more..."
 ---

 <script type="application/ld+json">